Uri Geller’s Column in the Mirror1a

 Come on you Grecians!
 The football season gets underway this weekend, and I can hardly wait.

-When my beloved Exeter City crashed down to relegation in the final game last year, I thought I’d never want to squadwatch another match.
+When my beloved Exeter City crashed down to relegation in the final game last year, I thought I’d never want to watch another match.
 But it’s an addiction!
 University of Utah researchers have measured testosterone levels in fans.

 Psychologist Paul Bernhardt discovered levels of the sex hormone soar by up to 20 per cent among fans of the winning team.
 “I think this confirms a lot of people’s notions that serious sports fans really do seem to be affected by their teams,” Bernhardt said.
 “This is not just happening in the mind, it’s happening in the whole person.”